cloudmesh-community/book/chapters/prg/python/cloudmesh/console.md

 ## VERBOSE

+*Note: VERBOSE is not supported in jupyter notebooks*

 VERBOSE is a very useful method allowing you to print a dictionary.
 Not only will it print the dict, but it will also provide you with the information in which file it is used and which line